enkidevs/curriculum/data-analysis-with-python/core/python-libraries/which-are-good-for-da.md

 Python has tons of community-driven libraries.
 These libraries can be used for many different things.

-Some can be specific to arrays, others specific to dictionaries, some are good at visualization, others at plotting points, etc.
+Some can help you manipulate arrays and dictionaries while some enable you do do data visualisations.
+The possibilities are endless.

 Here are some famous libraries for data analysis:
 - matplotlib